Accurate Estimation of Mutual Information in High Dimensional Data: A Generalized Critic

 Although certain critics are commonly paired with specific objectives, this pairing is not obligatory.
 For instance, separable critics, typically used with contrastive losses, can be combined with non‑contrastive objectives.
 Likewise, joint critics can be used in contrastive settings.

 In this work, we introduce or reformulate additional critic choices:

-\textbf{Concatenated Quadratic Critic:} We show that choosing $g$ and $h$ as linear projections (e.g., identity mapping) and $f$ as a quadratic form of its concatenated arguments reduces MI estimation, denoted here as $I_{\rm CCA}(X;Y)$, to measuring canonical correlations \cite{Hotelling1936} in a shared low-dimensional space.
-See Appx.~\ref{app:cca_derivation} for details.
+\textbf{Concatenated Quadratic Critic:} We show that if $g$ and $h$ are linear projections (e.g., identity maps) and $f$ is a quadratic form of its concatenated arguments, then MI estimation, denoted here as $I_{\rm CCA}(X;Y)$, reduces to measuring canonical correlations \citep{Hotelling1936} in a shared low-dimensional space (Appx.~\ref{app:cca_derivation}).

-\textbf{Probabilistic Critic (VSIB Framework):} Rather than using deterministic mappings, $f$, $g$, and $h$ can be stochastic, leading to variational objectives that regularize embedding distributions.
-We implement this with a loss similar to that introduced in \cite{abdelaleem2023deep} (see Appx.~\ref{app:vsib} for details):
+\textbf{Probabilistic Critic (Variational Symmetric Information Bottleneck, VSIB, Framework):} Rather than using deterministic mappings, $f$, $g$, and $h$ can be stochastic, leading to variational objectives that regularize the embedding distributions.
+We implement this with a loss similar to that introduced by \citet{abdelaleem2025deep} (Appx.~\ref{app:vsib}):

-where the $I^E$ terms encourage compressive embeddings, and $I^D$ measures the mutual information between latent variables using a selected estimator $\text{EST}$.
+where the $I^E$ terms are KL-divergence penalties that encourage the stochastic encoders to produce compact, well-regularized embeddings, and $I^D_{\text{EST}}$ measures the mutual information between the latent representations using any chosen neural estimator.

+The regularization provided by the $I^E$ terms prevents overfitting by constraining the embeddings $Z_X$ and $Z_Y$ to remain close to a standard Gaussian prior.
+This acts as an intrinsic regularizer on the critic's capacity: it cannot form arbitrarily sharp, sample-specific embeddings.
+As Fig.~\ref{fig:high_dim_finite_vs_samples} will show, the benefit is most pronounced in high MI regimes where resolving fine-grained structure requires large $N$, which in turn would lead to overfitting if not for the regularization.